Project Peach

 • wash your hands with soap and water regularly, especially after using the toilet and before preparing food or eating

-• only drink tap water that's been boiled or bottled water
+• only drink bottled water or tap water that's been boiled

 • brush your teeth using bottled or boiled water